Advocating for effective alcohol policies

 GAPC 2026 to be held in Rio de Janeiro

 GAPA is happy to inform that the 8th Global Alcohol Policy Conference – GAPC 2026 – will be held in Rio de Janeiro, Brazil 8-10 April 2026.
-Keep the dates and look out for more details soon.
+Keep the dates and see the GAPC 2026 website for detailed information about the programme outline, call for abstracts, and information about participation, venue, opportunities for side events and more.

 Update